yelaco/yelaco/README.md

 - 🔭 I’m currently working on a cool project
 - 🌱 I’m learning interesting things these days

-- 📝 I blog about my AI learning journey and projects [here](https://minhquang053.github.io/)
+- 📝 I blog about my learning journey and projects [here](https://minhquang053.github.io/)

 - 📫 How to reach me **minhquangbui053@gmail.com**